KenanHanke/rbloom/README.md

 The benchmark was run on a 2019 Dell XPS 15 7590 with an Intel Core i5-9300H.
 It was run 5 times for each library, and the average time was used.

+Also note that `rbloom` is compiled against a stable ABI for portability, and that you can get a small but measurable speedup by removing the `"abi3-py37"` flag from `Cargo.toml` and building it yourself.

 ## Documentation